GAL: Gradient Assisted Learning for Decentralized Multi-Organization Collaborations: Experimental Studies

 \subsection{Model Autonomy}

 Recall that GAL allows each organization to choose its own local model.
-We demonstrate the performance of autonomous local models with UCI datasets downloadable from the \textit{scikit-learn} package~\citep{scikit-learn}, including Diabetes~\citep{efron2004least}, Boston Housing~\citep{harrison1978hedonic}, Blob~\citep{scikit-learn}, Iris~\citep{fisher1936use}, Wine~\citep{aeberhard1994comparative}, Breast Cancer~\citep{street1993nuclear}, and QSAR~\citep{mansouri2013quantitative} datasets, where we randomly partition the features into $2$, $4$, or $8$ subsets.
+We demonstrate the performance of autonomous local models with UCI datasets downloadable from the \textit{scikit-learn} package~\cite{scikit-learn}, including Diabetes~\cite{efron2004least}, Boston Housing~\cite{harrison1978hedonic}, Blob~\cite{scikit-learn}, Iris~\cite{fisher1936use}, Wine~\cite{aeberhard1994comparative}, Breast Cancer~\cite{street1993nuclear}, and QSAR~\cite{mansouri2013quantitative} datasets, where we randomly partition the features into $2$, $4$, or $8$ subsets.
 For all the UCI datasets, we train on 80\% of the available data and test on the remaining.

 We experiment with Linear, Gradient Boosting (GB), and Support Vector Machine (SVM) for local models $f_m(\cdot)$ with the UCI datasets.
 We also demonstrate the performance of the scenario (GB-SVM) where half of the organizations use GB and the other half uses SVM.
-The experimental results are shown in Tables~\ref{tab:uci}.
-Our method significantly outperforms the baselines `Alone' and `AL.' The results also demonstrate that with GAL, an organization with little informative data can leverage other organizations' private data and models and even achieve near-oracle performance (the `Joint' case).
+The experimental results are shown in Tables~\ref{tab:uci}. $\downarrow$ indicates the smaller the better, while $\uparrow$ indicates the larger the better.
+Our method significantly outperforms the baselines `Alone' and `AL.' The results also demonstrate that with GAL, an organization with little informative data and free choice of its local model (model autonomy) can leverage others' local data and models and even achieve near-oracle performance.
 We point out that although `Interm,' `Late,' and `Joint' marginally outperform our method, they require training from centralized data.
-Our GAL algorithm replaces the true label used in `Interm,' `Late,' and `Joint' oracle case with pseudo-residual to enhance privacy (in terms of data, model, and objective).
+Our GAL algorithm replaces the true labels used in `Interm,' `Late,' and `Joint' centralized cases with pseudo-residuals.
 The results from both regression and classification datasets with various model settings lead to similar conclusions.